codefellows/code-challenges/reconstructed-flight-path/README.md

 The first task is to determine which ticket represents the start of the trip.

-An efficient way to do this is to make a set of destiations then iterate through the tickets looking for the ticket with an origin that is NOT also a destination.
+An efficient way to do this is to make a set of destiations then iterate through the tickets looking for the ticket with an origin that is NOT also a destination existing in the set.

-This can also be accomplished by finding the difference of the origin set and destination set, if language supports set operations.
+This can also be accomplished by finding the difference of an origin set and a destination set, if the candidate's language supports set operations.

 Could also be done with nested iteration, though it is less efficient.